ddpalacios/Android-Live-Tracker/README.md

  At the time of this project the most current version was `1.11.1` for Jsoup, but make sure you have the most latest version to avoid any faulty functionalities.

+ # Features

+ - Live 3D Mapping of Chicago and current transits

+ - View of user's current location

+ - Google Maps API for directions based on current location to target station

+ - Distance calculation based on current location at indicated station

+ - Color code change based on distance of the nearest train (Green -> Yellow -> Blue)

+- Displays all possible indicated transits and their Estimated Approximation Times (ETA)

+ ### To Do:

+ - Have flexiable user interface when choosing which line and station to track

+ - Give users the option to not have user location if not perferred

+ - Notifify users when app is running and when the nearest train is arriving

+ # Illustrations